How Does Motorcycle Body Armor Work? Better Advanced Protection for Your Body, Find Out 6 Key Ways.

 What is more, many armored suits have an ergonomic design of hard armor outside plates with shock-absorbing soft, resilient foam lining.
 They secure your back, neck, and wrist to the greatest extent possible, mainly due to their high-quality materials, such as memory foam.

-Some come with multiple wide vents of plastic shells and foam for full ventilation, moveable liner for quick cleaning, high material for the folding rear restraint, and waist armor.
+Some come with multiple wide vents of plastic shells and foam for full ventilation, moveable liners for quick cleaning, high material for the folding rear restraint, and waist armor.
 The pads on the sides of the waist shield can be thickened to help cover the entire body.

-If you ride a motorcycle, you should invest in a good protective armor to ensure that you are protected when riding.
+If you ride a motorcycle, you should invest in good protective armor to ensure that you are protected when riding.

 3. Armored Shirts